Let's talk

 Pick performance gives insights into how the picking process is working from receiving the orders to shipping them.
 It can be measured using different types of indicators.

-The picking rate measures how many items are picked per hour by a person.
+The picking rate measures how many items are picked per hour.
 It can be tracked at the order level, indicating the time taken to pick a complete order by using the following calculation:

 Picking rate = Total Picks